Leventis Gallery Cyprus Art Heritage

 Kyrenia Shipwreck Museum

 The Kyrenia Shipwreck Museum houses the oldest recovered Greek merchant ship in the world, located within Kyrenia Castle in the Turkish-occupied part of Cyprus.
 The vessel sank approximately one nautical mile off the coast around 300 BC during the era of Alexander the Great's successors.
-A local diving instructor named Andreas Cariolou discovered the wreck in November 1965 while collecting sponges at 33 meters depth during a storm. admiral-travel-com He lost the exact position and required over 200 dives before relocating it in 1967.
-The ship measures 15 meters in length and was constructed from Aleppo pine around 389 BC, sailing for about 80 years before its final voyage. visitncy-com The wreck represents a unique window into ancient Mediterranean trade,…
+A local diving instructor named Andreas Cariolou discovered the wreck in November 1965 while collecting sponges at 33 meters depth during a storm.
+He lost the exact position and required over 200 dives before relocating it in 1967.
+The ship measures 15 meters in length and was constructed from Aleppo pine around 389 BC, sailing for about 80 years before its final voyage.
+The wreck represents a unique window into ancient Mediterranean trade, daily shipboard…

 Read more